Generalized Eshelby's inclusion and inhomogeneity problems for transient heat transfer: Introduction

 This paper extends the recent work in harmonic heat transfer \cite{Wu2024-prsa} to transient heat transfer analysis, and generalizes the concept of Eshelby's tensors for domain integrals of both both eigen-heat-source and eigen-temperature gradient in the polynomial form.
 Different shapes of inclusions, including polygonal, polyhedral, and ellipsoidal inclusions are considered, so that the corresponding inhomogeneity problems can be solved with Eshelby's EIM.
-It is important to note that Eshelby's tensors are dependent on Green's functions and geometry of inclusions.
-Therefore, Eshelby's tensors in this paper has not be documented in any literature, though they can reduce to some special cases, such as elastostatic and steady-state heat conduction problems.
-In the following, Section 2 reviews the heat equation with a fundamental solution in the time and frequency domain.
-Section 3 provides essential derivation of domain integrals of fundamental solutions over arbitrarily-shaped polygonal and polyhedral inclusions.
-Section 4 derives solutions of ellipsoidal inclusion through Fourier space analysis and a closed-form solution is obtained for spherical inclusion.
-Section 5 verifies the polyhedral domain integrals by comparing closed-form domain integrals over a spherical domain.
-A subsequent extension on the equivalent inclusion method of transient heat transfer and its comparison with the finite element method is conducted.
+Note that Eshelby's tensors depend on Green's functions and geometry of inclusions.
+It is the first time in the literature to show the Eshelby's tensors in some loading scenarios and inclusion shapes through this generalized framework, which can be reduced into some special cases, such as elastostatic and steady-state heat conduction problems.

+In the following, Section 2 reviews the heat equation with a fundamental solution for transient heat transfer.
+Section 3 derives the domain integrals of fundamental solutions over arbitrarily-shaped polygonal and polyhedral inclusions.
+Section 4 derives the domain integrals for ellipsoidal inclusions through Fourier analysis and provides the closed-form solution for spherical inclusion.
+Section 5 verifies the polyhedral domain integrals by comparing closed-form domain integrals over a spherical domain, and the domain integrals by the Fourier transform are verified through the comparison to cuboid domain integrals.
+And the equivalent inclusion method is conducted over the spheroidal inhomogeneity, which was verified by the finite element method.
 Finally, some conclusive remarks are presented in Section 6.